 What kind of oats do you use?

-We used organic roll oats (also called old fashioned oats).
-These give the overnight oats a rich, creamy texture.
+We used organic gluten-free rolled oats (also called old fashioned oats).

 What is the difference between rolled, steel cut & instant oats?

 Steel-Cut Oats are made from the oat groat and chopped into pieces.
 They tend to have a more chewy and thick texture.